 The ability to fabricate high-quality components continuously makes LSR manufacturing extremely cost-effective.
 Compared to other manufacturing methods, custom molded products and parts are flash-free and have minimal gate indication.

-In an era of cost-cutting and limited resources, many companies have budgetary limitations for new product design and development.
-In addition, some entities have in-house plastic molding and tooling experience, but they don’t have the resources and expertise needed to complete a successful LSR molding project.
+In an era of cost-cutting and restricted resources, many companies have budgetary limitations for new product design and development.
+In addition, some entities have in-house plastic molding and tooling experience, but do not have the resources and expertise needed to complete a successful LSR molding project.
 This is where the LSR molding services offered by SIMTEC can help set you apart from your competitors.
-In more than a decade, SIMTEC Silicone Parts has become one of the world’s leading silicone injection molding companies.
+In only a little more than a decade, SIMTEC Silicone Parts has become one of the world’s leading silicone injection molding companies.

 Liquid Silicone Injection Molding